Theorems of Tarski's Undefinability and Godel's Second Incompleteness-Computationally: Unifying Theorems of G odel and Tarski

-$\diamond$ {\em {\sc re} sets are exactly the sets definable by $\Sigma_1$-formulas}.
+\qquad \qquad $\lozenge\!\!\!\blacklozenge$ {\em {\sc re} sets are exactly the sets definable by $\Sigma_1$-formulas}.

 And so, co-{\sc re} sets are the ones definable by $\Pi_1$-formulas, and then the decidable sets coincide with $\Delta_1$-definable sets.
-So, one can say that in a sense \centerline{\sf Computability is Definability.} And conversely, {\sf definability is (relativized) computability (by oracles)}: since having an oracle for deciding the arithmetical formula $\varphi(x)$ we can decide whether given $n$ belongs to the set defined by $\varphi(x)$ or not (if $\varphi(\overline{n})$ holds then it does belong to the set and if $\varphi(\overline{n})$ does not hold then $n$ does not belong to the set).
+So, one can say that in a sense

+And conversely, {\sf definability is (relativized) computability (by oracles)}: since having an oracle for deciding the arithmetical formula $\varphi(x)$ we can decide whether given $n$ belongs to the set defined by $\varphi(x)$ or not (if $\varphi(\overline{n})$ holds then it does belong to the set and if $\varphi(\overline{n})$ does not hold then $n$ does not belong to the set).

 Thus, by a finitely given (infinite) set we may mean a definable set, the complexity of whose definition describes the complexity of the computation of the membership algorithm in that set.